AustinJR6/wwjd-app/NOTE.md

 ### Suspected Causes:
-- Possibly old `google-services.json` was malformed or from wrong app type
 - App may still have a file importing `firebase/app` or trying to call `initializeApp()`
 - Dev client may not have picked up changes before rebuild
 - Firebase app in console might not match native Android package (`com.whippybuckle.wwjdapp`)